 To learn more about ScyllaDB, or to read case studies about ScyllaDB’s customers, go to www.scylladb.com.

-ScyllaDB is the real-time big data database company.
+ScyllaDB is the monstrously fast and scalable NoSQL database company.
 Fully compatible with Apache Cassandra, ScyllaDB embraces a shared-nothing approach that increases throughput and storage capacity to 10X that of Cassandra.
 AppNexus, Samsung, Ola Cabs, CERN, Grab, Investing.com, Snapfish, IBM’s Compose and many more leading companies have adopted ScyllaDB to realize order-of-magnitude performance improvements and reduce hardware costs.
 ScyllaDB was founded by the team responsible for the KVM hypervisor and is backed by Bessemer Venture Partners, Innovation Endeavors, Wing Venture Capital, Qualcomm Ventures, Magma Venture Partners, Western Digital Capital, Samsung Ventures, and TLV Partners.

 For more information, please visit: scylladb.comMedia Contact: